-I have just narrowed down these Christmas inventions to those related to ornaments for the Christmas tree.
+I have narrowed down these Christmas inventions to ornaments for the Christmas tree.

-The Christmas tree was believed to have originated in 16th century Germany and was initially decorated with roses made of colored paper, apples, wafers, and star-shaped pastries.
+The Christmas tree was believed to have originated in 16th-century Germany and was initially decorated with roses made of coloured paper, apples, wafers, and star-shaped pastries.

-The first Christmas trees in the UK were believed to introduced by the German wife of King George III, Queen Charlotte.
-In 1800 she had a tree set-up at the Queen’s Lodge in Windsor for a children’s party for rich and noble families.
-Soon having a fir tree at Christmas became popular amongst rich families.
+The first Christmas trees in the UK were believed to have been introduced by the German wife of King George III, Queen Charlotte.
+In 1800 she had a tree set up at the Queen’s Lodge in Windsor for a children’s party for rich and noble families.
+Soon having a fir tree at Christmas became popular amongst wealthy families.

 As well as being decorated with ornaments, the Christmas trees were also illuminated.
-First by candles and then lights after then invention of electricity.
+First by candles and then by lights after the invention of electricity.

-The variety of ornaments on the Christmas tree have expanded over the centuries too.
-The first glass baubles were made in Lauscha Germany in the 16th Century.
-Their popularity grew and so did the range of ornaments hung on the trees.
+The variety of ornaments on the Christmas tree has expanded over the centuries.
+The first glass baubles were made in Lauscha, Germany, in the 16th Century.
+Their popularity grew, as did the range of ornaments on the trees.

-In the 1880s Woolworths started selling the Lauscha glass ornaments throughout the US.
-About this time die-cut fibreboard ornaments also become popular too.
+In the 1880s, Woolworths started selling the Lauscha glass ornaments throughout the US.
+At about this time, die-cut fibreboard ornaments also became popular too.

 These Christmas inventions patents of tree ornaments can be framed as an alternative Christmas decoration.
-They would also make an interesting Christmas card.
+They would also make an attractive Christmas card.

-I have provide 2 options for each Christmas invention patent listed, you can either download the original on a white background or with a more festive red background.
+I have provided two options for each Christmas invention patent listed; you can download the original on a white background or with a more festive red background.

-Just click on the title of the patent you want and it should automatically open on your device.
-You can then save this image directly to your hard drive, print it or send it to an online professional print shop.
+Just click on the patent title you want, and it should automatically open on your device.
+You can then save this image to your hard drive, print it or send it to an online professional print shop.

 The Ornament Related Christmas Inventions Patents